Skip to main content

 Which statement best describes a mixed economy?

-Which statement best describes a mixed market economy?
-Producers and consumers make some economic choices while the government makes others?
+A mixed economy is best described as one where producers and consumers make some choices while the government makes others.

 Why is China classified as a mixed economy?